s4k4tech/hass-nature-remo/README.md

 1. Go to https://home.nature.global and sign in/up
 1. Generate access token
-1. Add following codes to your `configuration.yaml` file
+1. Add the following codes to your `configuration.yaml` file

 ```yaml
 nature_remo: